Ricky Santos

-Ricky Santos (born April 26, 1984) is an American former gridiron football quarterback who is currently the head coach for the New Hampshire Wildcats football team.
+Richard "Ricky" Santos (born April 26, 1984) is an American former gridiron football quarterback who is currently the head coach for the New Hampshire Wildcats football team.
 He played college football at New Hampshire, and was signed by the Kansas City Chiefs as an undrafted free agent in 2008.

-Early years
+Early life

 Santos attended Bellingham High School in Bellingham, Massachusetts, and was a letterman in football, basketball, baseball, and track and field.
 In football, he was a two-time Tri-Valley League MVP, was twice named the Division V Player of the Year, a two-time MetroWest Player of the Year, and, as a senior, won all-State honors.
-In November 2002, during the first annual Thanksgiving Day game against Norton, he threw for seven touchdown passes, which is still one of the best high school performances in Bellingham history.
+In November 2002, during the first annual Thanksgiving Day game against Norton, he threw for seven touchdown passes all to his cousin Stephen Wood, which is still one of the best high school performances in Bellingham history.
 He broke the state touchdown record and led his teams to two Massachusetts High School Super Bowl titles (2000 and 2001).
 He graduated from Bellingham High in 2003.

 College career

 Santos attended the University of New Hampshire and was a four-year starter at quarterback.
-During his time, the Wildcats went a combined 37–14, winning one Atlantic 10 Football Conference Championship, two Northern Division Championships, and made the NCAA I-AA/FCS Playoffs all four seasons.
+He originally came to the university as a walk-on, and said that if it did not work out for him, he was going to try for basketball.
+Santos studied Kinesiology/Sports Management while at the university.
+During his college career, the Wildcats went a combined 37–14, winning one Atlantic 10 Football Conference Championship, two Northern Division Championships, and made the NCAA I-AA/FCS Playoffs all four seasons.
 A three-time All-America selection, Santos won the Walter Payton Award in 2006, as the top offensive player in FCS (formerly Division I-AA).
 Santos finished his college career third on the NCAA all-time career passing yardage list with 13,212 yards, and third on the NCAA all-time list for career touchdown passes with 123.
 After the 2007 season, his no. 2 uniform number was retired by New Hampshire.
+This jersey retirement marked the fourth Wildcat in history to see their football jersey number retired.
 In 2016, Santos was inducted to the university's athletic hall of fame.